OpenStackweb/oid-sweden-2024/src/pages/content-pages/hungary.md

 ## Free tech conference, professional networking

-On June 4, 2024 we will meet together with our community, sponsors, OpenInfra representatives, and interested parties in the Pusk·s conference center of the the Telekom HQ building in Budapest, Hungary.
+On June 4, 2024 we will meet together with our community, sponsors, OpenInfra representatives, and interested parties in the Puskás conference center of the the Telekom HQ building in Budapest, Hungary.

 Entry to OpenInfra Day Hungary is free!
 However, prior registration